 • Reading comprehension questions: Beginning in Stage 3, each reading passage is followed by comprehension questions.
 These questions are based on Bloom’s Taxonomy and allow teachers to target specific higher order thinking skills for each student.

-• Multiple opportunities for practice: Each unit contains several word lists, pages of sentences, and reading passages.
+• Multiple opportunities for practice: Each unit contains several word lists, pages of sentences, and reading passages with increasing complexity.

 • Flexibility in lesson planning: Teachers learn the SLANT lesson plan format and, through hands-on coaching, learn how to adapt the lesson to the unique needs of their students.